-Now, it was another step all together to actually fill the chicken wire containers with flowers and moss.
+Now, it was another step altogether to actually fill the chicken wire containers with flowers and moss.

 These are the planters I made recently with pallet wood scraps and chicken wire.